OffchainLabs/decentralized-timeboost-spec/README.md

 This would use the ProduceBlockAdvanced function in the Nitro code, or something similar.
 However, this operation must be deterministic, which probably requires updates to the existing code, for example to use the timestamps on transactions rather than reading the current clock.

-This phase may optionally (but identically for all members) include a nonce reordering cache, which remembers transactions that would generate nonce-too-large errors, in the hope that the missing nonce will arrive soon, allowing the erroring transaction to be re-sequenced successfully.
+This phase may optionally (but for either all members or no members) include a nonce reordering cache, which remembers transactions that would generate nonce-too-large errors, in the hope that the missing nonce will arrive soon, allowing the erroring transaction to be re-sequenced successfully.
 (This corrects for out-of-order arrival of transactions.)
 The cache operates as follows:

 * Any transaction that cannot execute successfully because of a nonce-too-large error is added to the cache.
 * The cache holds up to 64 entries.
 If 64 entries are present and one needs to be added, the entry that was inserted earliest is discarded.